 Let absLevel1[x][y] represent the partially reconstructed absolute levels for coefficient at position (x, y) after the first pass, d represent the diagonal position of the current coefficient (d = x + y), numSig represent the number of non-zero coefficients in local template and sumAbs1 represent the sum of partially reconstructed absolute level absLevel1[x][y] for coefficients covered by local template.
 The template used is illustrated in Figure 1.

+In the context modeling process, the context model index for sig_coeff_flag is determined as follows:

+If the current colour component represents the luma component, the context model index is set to

+ctxIdSig = 18 * max(0, state−1) + min( sumAbs1, 5 ) + ( d < 2 ?
+12 : ( d < 5 ?
+6 : 0 ) )

+Otherwise, (the current colour component is the chroma component), the context index is set to

+ctxIdSig = 12 * max(0, state−1) + min( sumAbs1, 5 ) + ( d < 2 ?
+6 : 0 ) )

 In the context modeling process, the context model index for par_level_flag is determined as follows: